shelleywong/CSCI211-Course-Materials/Labs/lab11.md

 ## Step 1: Getting Started

 You will prompt the user to enter a number (see usage example).
 You will then print out the number.
 Write this code in a main.cpp file.
-Test out this simple use case.
+Test out this simple use case (compile using `$ g++ -o main main.cpp`).
 ```
 $ ./main
 Pick a number between 1 and 10.